 Custom PP-LGF 30% compound

-Our PCR Daplen™ grades have been conceived for interior, exterior and under-the-bonnet applications and incorporate post-consumer recycled (PCR) content for a lower environmental impact.
+Our PCR Borcycle™ grades have been conceived for interior, exterior and under-the-bonnet applications and incorporate post-consumer recycled (PCR) content for a lower environmental impact.

-Originally developed by Borealis in Europe, these ready-made PCR Daplen™ grades combine virgin polypropylene with high-quality reclaimed materials.
+Originally developed by Borealis in Europe, these ready-made PCR Borcycle™ grades combine virgin polypropylene with high-quality reclaimed materials.

 They are safe to use and provide a material performance and cost efficiency equal to virgin materials.